 Summary of SEO 101 Episode 394

 John and Ross welcome the one and only Barry Schwartz on the show – finally!
 Barry is the founder and editor of Search Engine Roundtable, CEO of RustyBrick, and News Editor at Search Engine Land.
-The show first touches on Barry’s origin story, how he manages to get so much done each day, his favourite news sources, and more.
+The show first touches on Barry’s origin story, how he manages to get so much done each day, his favorite news sources, and more.
 The bulk of the episode explores news around Google Passages Ranking, how BERT might figure into Passages, the Request Indexing Feature, and the future of search.

 NOTE: If you like to receive our show notes straight to your inbox, sign up to our SEO 101 Podcast Show Notes Newsletter available at SEO101Radio.com.